indiana-university/rivet-docs/content/components/information/integrating.md

 {{< /code >}}

 ## Translating to React
-React takes a different approach where all of a components markup and methods are written together in a single component.
-Rather than manipulating it directly, React keeps a virtual copy of the DOM and (re)renders it based on some data that get's passed into a component.
+React takes a different approach where all of a component’s markup and methods are written together in a single component.
+Rather than manipulating it directly, React keeps a virtual copy of the DOM and (re)renders it based on some data that gets passed into a component.

-First we'll look at how to translate regular HTML from Rivet into the syntax used in React called JSX.
 This example shows the basic structure of how we might start to covert a Rivet alert.

 {{< code >}}import React from 'react'